nschonni/cordova-docs/articles/getting-started/ios-guide.md

 ## <a id="use-developer-account"></a>Option 3: Use your team's provisioning profile

-If you're team shares a provisioning profile, all you have to do is register your device with the profile and then download and install that profile onto your device.
+If your team shares a provisioning profile, all you have to do is register your device with the profile and then download and install that profile onto your device.

 **Register the UDID of your device with the provisioning profile**